PsuAstro528/Spring2019-website-src/content/lessons/week1/discuss.md

 ---

-## Floating Point Arithmetic

-- When do we need to be paranoid?
+## What makes scientific software special?

+Note:
+Floating-point arithmetic, Numerically intensive, Large data sets, Sophisticated tool sets, Rapidly changing specifications.
+All also show up in other applications.
 ---

-## Software Industry
+## Comparing to Computer Software Industry

 - How is scientific sofware development different?
 -                                      ...similar?

 ---

+## Floating Point Arithmetic

+- When should we be paranoid?
+- What can we do about it?

+---

 ## Testing

+- How can you test a code solving an unsolved problem?
 - Does it make sense for scientific codes?
-- When?

 ---